 What is spinal health?

-Spinal health relates not only to the vertebrae which make up the spine, but all the surrounding muscles, joints and nerves which connect to and protect it.
+Spinal health relates not only to the vertebrae making up the spine but also to the surrounding muscles, joints, and nerves.
+Several factors affect your spinal wellbeing, including:

 Your spinal health is determined by many factors including: